Kennedy Fuller

-Kennedy Linh Fuller (born March 9, 2007) is an American professional soccer player who plays as a midfielder for Angel City FC of the National Women's Soccer League (NWSL).
-She was named the Gatorade National Player of the Year in 2023 and signed with Angel City at age 16 in 2024.
+Kennedy Linh Fuller (born March 9, 2007) is an American professional soccer player who plays as an attacking midfielder for Bay FC of the National Women's Soccer League (NWSL).
+She was named the Gatorade National Player of the Year in 2023 and signed with Angel City FC at age 16 in 2024.
 She won bronze with the United States at the 2024 FIFA U-17 Women's World Cup.